merrickchoo/vaderSentiment/additional_resources/hutto_ICWSM_2014/_README_.txt

 DATASETS AND TESTING RESOURCES:
 4. tweets_GroundTruth.txt
 	FORMAT: the file is tab delimited with ID, MEAN-SENTIMENT-RATING, and TWEET-TEXT
-    DESCRIPTION: includes "tweet-like" text as inspired by 4,000 tweets pulled from Twitter’s public timeline, plus 200 completely contrived tweet-like texts intended to specifically test syntactical and grammatical conventions of conveying differences in sentiment intensity.
+    DESCRIPTION: includes "tweet-like" text as inspired by 4,000 tweets pulled from Twitterï¿½s public timeline, plus 200 completely contrived tweet-like texts intended to specifically test syntactical and grammatical conventions of conveying differences in sentiment intensity.
 The "tweet-like" texts incorporate a fictitious username (@anonymous) in places where a username might typically appear, along with a fake URL ( http://url_removed ) in places where a URL might typically appear, as inspired by the original tweets.
 The ID and MEAN-SENTIMENT-RATING correspond to the raw sentiment rating data provided in 'tweets_anonDataRatings.txt' (described below).
 5. tweets_anonDataRatings.txt
     FORMAT: the file is tab delimited with ID, MEAN-SENTIMENT-RATING, STANDARD DEVIATION, and RAW-SENTIMENT-RATINGS
 	DESCRIPTION: Sentiment ratings from a minimum of 20 independent human raters (all pre-screened, trained, and quality checked for optimal inter-rater reliability).